-Therapists can also foster an environment where youth:
+Facilitators can also foster an environment where youth:

-- feel connected to the therapist - perceive their own progress - are having fun in session (e.g. by playing a game or hearing a funny story) - have moments of self-discovery ("aha" moments).
+- feel connected to peers - perceive their own progress - are having fun in the group (e.g. by playing a game or hearing a funny story) - have moments of self-discovery ("aha" moments).